bbx10/espopc/README.md

 ## References

 The NeoPixelBus library is used to drive the WS281x LEDs.
-The UartDriven branch solves the problems with WDT Reset crashes.
-Be sure to use it.
+The UartDrive method has been merged into the master release branch so the UartDriven branch should no longer be used.
 This change also requires the WS281x Data In pin be connected to ESP8266 GPIO2.

 See https://github.com/Makuna/NeoPixelBus for more details.

 See https://github.com/zestyping/openpixelcontrol for the OPC protocol specification.

 This Adafruit LED art tutorial covers wiring and powering the LEDs, etc. In addition, it covers installing and running Fadecandy example programs.